Third generation secure telephone unit

 Secure Communications Interoperability Protocol (SCIP).

-The STU-III standard was developed in 1987 by the NSA and
+The STU-III standard was developed during the course of 1985 and 1986

 General Dynamics.
 For this

-reason, STU-III phones with their names are sometimes found.
+reason, STU-III phones with their names are sometimes found as well.

 When RCA was commissioned to produce STU-III phones, they were in the

-is also responsible for the successor to the STU-III:
+The latter (L3) is also responsible for the successor

-AT&T also sold STU-III terminals via their partner Datotek.
+AT&T also sold STU-III terminals via its partner Datotek.

-Within the STU family, the STU-III introduced the concept of the
+Within the STU family, the STU-II introduced the concept of the

 Crypto Ignition Key (CIK), which is used for protection of the cryptographic